BigWillie/despatchjs/README.md

     const xmlTemplates = require('./xml-templates')
     const doAjax = require('./ajax')
 ```
+*Please note* : index.js at the root is full of example code.

 `xmlTemplates` exports an Object of methods used to generate an XML template for each SOAP method.
 `xmlTemplate` method names match the SOAP Method names, but in camelCase - eg...`AddShipment` becomes `addShipment`.